 The results indicated that the sediments of the lakes and rivers of Changsha were widely contaminated with microplastics (Fig. 2. and Table 2).
 There was significant variation in the distribution of microplastics.
-Microplasitc concentration ranged $270.17 \pm 48.23 \text{ items} \cdot \text{kg}^{-1}$ to $866.59 \pm 37.96 \text{ items} \cdot \text{kg}^{-1}$.
-According previous studies have suggested many explanations for uneven microplastics distribution, including hydraulic conditions and the surrounding environment (Auta et al., 2017; Cozar et al., 2014; Horton et al., 2017).
+Microplastic concentration ranged from 270.17 \pm 48.23 items.kg-1 to 866.59 \pm 37.96 items.kg-1.
+According previous studies have suggested many explanation for uneven microplastics distribution, including hydraulic conditions and the surrounding environment (Auta et al., 2017; Cozar et al., 2014; Horton et al., 2017).
 The highest microplastic concentration in west Changsha was identified in Yuejin Lake, while the highest microplastic concentration in east Changsha was identified in Yang Lake.
 Yuejin Lake was the highest contaminated site in this study.
-The microplastics abundance was achieved to 866.59 \pm 37.96 items·kg-1.
+The microplastics abundance was achieved to 866.59 \pm 37.96 items.kg-1.
 Yuejin Lake is located in Martyr Park, the most famous park in Changsha.
 Martyr Park is a scenic spot, located in the center of the city.
 This park is visited by five million people per year.
 It was therefore unsurprising that microplastic pollution in Yuejin Lake was worse than at other sites.
 Based on stable nature of sediment, it could reflect the long-term level of microplastic pollution (Peng et al., 2018).
-Urban area had higher density and anthropogenic activities which lead to higher microplastic concentration (J. Wang et al., 2017; W. Wang et al., 2017).
+Urban area had higher density and anthropogenic activities which lead to higher microplastic concentration (Wang et al., 2017).
 This phenomenon was consistent with previous studies.
-High levels of sediment microplastics have previously been identified in other densely populated areas, including Juhu beach, India (Jayasiri et al., 2013); Beijiang River, China (J. Wang et al., 2017; W. Wang et al., 2017); Edgbaston Pool, Birmingham, UK (Vaughan et al., 2017); and rivers in Shanghai, China (Peng et al., 2018).
-In contrast, relatively remote sites found lower microplastic concentrations, such as Lake Huron, USA (Baldwin et al., 2016) and Siling Lake, China (C. Zhang et al., 2016; K. Zhang et al., 2016).
-The main source of microplastics abundance in this area might come from residents and visitors littering contribution (Foekema et al., 2013; Huang et al., 2017a, 2017b, 2017c).
+High levels of sediment microplastics have previously been identified in other densely populated areas, including Juhu beach, India (Jayasiri et al., 2013); Beijiang River, China (Wang et al., 2017); Edgbaston Pool, Birmingham, UK (Vaughan et al., 2017); and rivers in Shanghai, China (Peng et al., 2018).
+In contrast, relatively remote sites found lower microplastic concentrations, such as Lake Huron, USA (Baldwin et al., 2016) and Siling Lake, China (Zhang et al., 2016).
+The main source of microplastics abundance in this area might come from residents and visitors littering contribution (Foekema et al., 2013; Huang et al., 2017).
 A large number of studies suggested that human activity was one of the most important reasons of microplastic pollution (Hidalgo-Ruz et al., 2012; Mani et al., 2016; Yonkos et al., 2014).